nikhilkumarsingh/content-downloader/README.md

                  Default: A directory with same name as the search query in the current directory.

 - -p : for parallel downloading.

+- -a : list of all available filetypes.

+- -t : list of all common virus carrier filetypes.

 - -minfs MIN_FILE_SIZE : specify minimum file size to download in Kilobytes (KB).